metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_kamelet_binding_v1alpha1.md

+<a id="nestedatt--spec--integration--template--spec--ephemeral_containers--resize_policy"></a>
+### Nested Schema for `spec.integration.template.spec.ephemeral_containers.working_dir`

+Read-Only:

+- `resource_name` (String) Name of the resource to which this resource resize policy applies.
+Supported values: cpu, memory.
+- `restart_policy` (String) Restart policy to apply when specified resource is resized.
+If not specified, it defaults to NotRequired.

 <a id="nestedatt--spec--integration--template--spec--ephemeral_containers--resources"></a>
 ### Nested Schema for `spec.integration.template.spec.ephemeral_containers.working_dir`

 Read-Only:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--integration--template--spec--ephemeral_containers--working_dir--claims))
 - `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--integration--template--spec--ephemeral_containers--working_dir--claims"></a>
+### Nested Schema for `spec.integration.template.spec.ephemeral_containers.working_dir.requests`

+Read-Only:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.

 <a id="nestedatt--spec--integration--template--spec--ephemeral_containers--security_context"></a>